hanselijahv/book-recommendation-system/README.md

 2. Access the application at `http://localhost:8000`

 ## Program Snapshots
-Below are snapshots of the Book Recommendation System from Streamlit Community Cloud:
+Below are snapshots of the Book Recommendation System deployed in Streamlit Community Cloud:

 **Home Page**
 ![Home Page](snapshots/home.png)